Markets Right Now: Stocks open higher on Wall Street

 Advertisement

 Bond prices fell.
-The yield on the 10-year Treasury note rose to 2.82 percent.
+The yield on the 10-year Treasury rose to 2.99 percent.